sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 1
     - constraints: must be a value between 0 and 1 inclusively
     - Can not be changed once set
-  * res:
-    - doc: Filter resonance as a value between 0 and 1.
-Only functional if a cutoff value is specified.
-Large amounts of resonance (a res: near 1) can create a whistling sound around the cutoff frequency.
-Smaller values produce less resonance.
-    - default: 0
-    - constraints: must be zero or greater,must be a value less than 1
-    - May be changed whilst playing
-    - Has slide parameters for shaping changes
-  * cutoff:
-    - doc: MIDI note representing the highest frequencies allowed to be present in the sound.
-A low value like 30 makes the sound round and dull, a high value like 100 makes the sound buzzy and crispy.
-    - default: 0
-    - constraints: must be zero or greater,must be a value less than 131
-    - May be changed whilst playing
-    - Has slide parameters for shaping changes
   * norm:
     - doc: Normalise the audio (make quieter parts of the sample louder and louder parts quieter) - this is similar to the normaliser FX.
 This may emphasise any clicks caused by clipping.
     - default: 0
     - constraints: must be one of the following values: [0, 1]
     - May be changed whilst playing
   * pitch:
-    - doc: write me
+    - doc: Pitch adjustment in semitones.
+1 is up a semitone, 12 is up an octave, -12 is down an octave etc. Maximum upper limit of 24 (up 2 octaves).
+Lower limit of -72 (down 6 octaves).
+Decimal numbers can be used for fine tuning.
     - default: 0
-    - constraints: none
+    - constraints: must be a value greater than or equal to -72,must be a value less than or equal to 24
-    - Can not be changed once set
+    - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * window_size:
     - doc: Pitch shift works by chopping the input into tiny slices, then playing these slices at a higher or lower rate.
 If we make the slices small enough and overlap them, it sounds like the original sound with the pitch changed.